SheaONeill/USBdriveby-Defender/README.md

-if flag was set then run specific script  (see bashrc for details), the script called will gauge human vs non human input speed and log all stdin for later analysation, then (TODO alert admin,take photo of attacker if possible and any other security measures necessary for instance system lockdown.. system audible beeps to attract attention to breach etc...) this is our focus at the moment should checks assume its human  then script exits then (TODO recall commands and execute) <br />
+if flag was set then run specific script  (see bashrc for details), the script called will gauge human vs non human input speed and log all stdin for later analysation, then (TODO alert admin,take photo of attacker if possible and any other security measures necessary for instance system lockdown.. system audible beeps to attract attention to breach etc...) this is our focus at the moment  <br />
+Should it be the case that checks assume its human  then the script exits then (TODO recall commands and execute) <br />
 to be continued............